-For weeks, activists had been threatening civil disobedience if Jason Stockley, a former St. Louis Metropolitan police officer, were acquitted of murder for killing Anthony Lamar Smith following a high-seed chase.
+For weeks, activists had been threatening civil disobedience if Jason Stockley, a former St. Louis Metropolitan police officer, were acquitted of murder for killing Anthony Lamar Smith following a high-speed chase.

 Stockley was charged with first-degree murder and armed criminal action in May 2016, about 4 1/2 years after shooting and killing Smith on Dec.
 11, 2011.
 Stockley opted for a bench trial – a trial without a jury – before veteran Circuit Judge Timothy Wilson.